CAS-Creator/Music-Classification/README.md

 Github was giving us issues.
 While trying to merge branches in order to submit the project, we got an error that we could not resolve.
 In the interest of time, we made a new Github repo, this is the one you are accessing currently.

+Here is the error we could not resolve:
+fatal: Not possible to fast-forward, aborting.

 In order to see our Git commits please visit our original directory that is hosted under Julia's account:

 https://github.com/bisho121/music_project

+Look in the NEW and main branches of this directory to see commits.